kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

 ---

 ![Gosper Glider Gun](/images/life_in_a_window.png "Gosper Glider Gun running in a GEM window"){: .float}
-Since I've got a Atari Mega 4, I've been reading up on the Atari ST Blitter and what to do with it.
+Since I've got an Atari Mega 4, I've been reading up on the Atari ST Blitter and what to do with it.
 Apart from being excellent at copying bitmaps around, it does have a few cool tricks up its sleeve.